Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on Founding Club Member Paul Pompa Passes Away at 96

 On 12/21/2020 the club learned that much loved and founding member Paul Pompa had passed away the previous day.
-Below are some words from the secretary about Paul’s involvement with the club.
-Paul was one of the founding members of LHAAC in 1956, was active for many years and served several years as president.
-He Read More…
+Below are some words from the secretary about Paul’s involvement with Read More…

 Astrophotography Talk 2020